Limited Improvement of Connectivity in Scale-Free Networks by Increasing the Power-Law Exponent: Conclusion

 \section{Conclusion}

 We have studied the robustness of connectivity in SF networks with tunable power-law exponents $\gamma$ in the realistic range $2.1 \leq \gamma \leq 4.0$ under the same condition of a fixed average degree $\langle k \rangle$.
 For investigating the pure effect of $P(k)$, the generated SF networks are randomized by the configuration model to eliminate the degree-degree or higher correlations.
-We have shown a relation that the robustness of connectivity becomes stronger as the degree distributions $P(k)$ are narrower by larger exponent $\gamma$.
-Moreover, we have shown that the average length of $\langle l \rangle$ of the shortest loops becomes longer as $P(k)$ are narrower by larger exponent $\gamma$, which means large holes improve the robustness.
+We have shown a relation that the robustness of connectivity becomes stronger as the degree distributions $P(k)$ are narrower by larger power-law exponent $\gamma$.
+Coincidentally, we have shown that the average length of $\langle l \rangle$ of the shortest loops becomes longer as $P(k)$ are narrower by larger exponent $\gamma$.
 These results are consistent with previous results obtained for synthetic randomized networks with continuously changing degree distributions which include SF networks with $\gamma=3$, ER random graphs, and regular networks \cite{Chujyo2023OptimalRobustness, kawato2025larger}.
 However, we have also find that the robustness index $R$ becomes bounded for $\gamma > 3$.
 This limitation is associated with the convergence of $k_{\max}$ and $\sigma^2$ (see Figure \ref{fig:kmax_variance_gamma}) to nonzero values.
 In other words, hub nodes still exist even for large $\gamma$.
 Consequently, SF networks remain vulnerable.
 Since many real-world networks have SF structures with $2 < \gamma < 3$, further enhancement of the robustness requires a drastic structural change from SF networks to regular networks.
 These implications are especially relevant to real networks such as the World Wide Web and the Internet.
-For a future study, the robustness may behave differently for geographical networks \cite{mou2025vulnerable} embedded on a space such as power grids or transportation systems.
-An extended analysis to these cases will also give important directions.